MykolaOdynets111/clicatel1/web_automation/README.md

 In order to specify where to run tests, active or standby, please use -Ddeploy_to parameter.
 In order to run tests on "standby" pass "standby_group" value to the parameter (e.g. "./gradlew -Ddeploy_to=standby_group"

+In order to run some features by tag please add the following to run command:  -Dcucumber.options='--tags @target_tag'

 All test results will be collected in Allure report.
 You can find Allure report by path "build/allure-report/index.html"